Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 The communication gateway will rely on Ceylan-Mobile to send SMS.
 For that, a suitable 3G device (typically a USB key) will have to be used.

-As mentioned in this section, proper permissions must apply, so that the user (e.g. main-srv) running US-Main is able to interact with the 3G device (e.g. /dev/ttyUSB-my-3G-key).
+As mentioned in this section, proper permissions must apply, so that the user (e.g. us-main-user) running US-Main is able to interact with the 3G device (e.g. /dev/ttyUSB-my-3G-key).

 As mentioned, the single mandatory prerequisite of the Universal Server is US-Common, which relies on Ceylan-Traces, which implies in turn Ceylan-WOOPER, then Ceylan-Myriad and Erlang.

-We prefer using GNU/Linux, sticking to the latest stable release of Erlang (refer to the corresponding Myriad prerequisite section for more precise guidelines), and building the Universal Server from sources, thanks to GNU make.
+We prefer using GNU/Linux, sticking to the latest stable release of Erlang (refer to the corresponding Myriad prerequisite section for more precise guidelines [6]), and building the Universal Server from sources, thanks to GNU make.

 The Universal Server master branch is meant to stick to the latest stable version: we try to ensure that this main line always stays functional (sorry for the pun).
 Evolutions are to take place in feature branches and to be merged only when ready.